Kkevsterrr/personal_site/content/authors/admin/_index.md

 Kevin is the lead developer for [Geneva](https://geneva.cs.umd.edu), a genetic algorithm that discovers ways to evade nation-state Internet censorship.
-He runs the censorship team in the [Breakerspace Lab](https://breakerspace.io).
+He runs the censorship team in the [Breakerspace Lab](https://breakerspace.io), and is one of the 2021 winners of IRTF's international [Applied Network Research Prize](https://irtf.org/anrp/) (ANRP).